Salah856/AWS-Workshops/Serverless/OBSERVABILITY.md

 # AWS SERVERLESS OBSERVABILITY WORKSHOP

+### PREREQUISITES

+The following prerequisites are required for this workshops:

+- A computer with an internet connection running Microsoft Windows, Mac OS X, or Linux.
+- An internet browser such as Chrome, Firefox, Safari, Opera, or Edge.
+- Familiarity with common Linux commands and the concepts of CI/CD.

 ### CREATE AN AWS ACCOUNT

 If you don’t already have an AWS account with Administrator access: <a href="https://aws.amazon.com/getting-started/">  create one now by clicking here </a>